 Posted on Sunday, April 15th, 2012

-Note: This is a guest post from Morris dancing troop, the Great Bustards of Wiltshire.
+Note: This is a guest post from Morris dancing troop, order the Great Bustards of Wiltshire.

 “We are the Great Bustards of Wiltshire!”
 So the opening announcement is shouted out to the audience, from our Squire, Andy Barrington.
 An experienced morris dancer from at least two sides, and a very talented musician.
 He not only plays the melodeon for the dance side, but also keyboards, concertina and many other instruments in his spare time.
 His wife, Liz, also well experienced in dance, and plays melodeon and flute and woodwind for the side.